 The conference record, signed by the conference Chair, should be sent to all those who attended or were invited to the conference within 20 working days of the conference.
 Any amendments should be received within 1 week of receipt of record.

 A copy of the conference record should be given to and discussed with the parents by the Local Authority Social Worker within 20 working days.
 The conference Chair may decide that confidential material should be excluded from the parent's copy.
-The Decision letter should be given to parents at the conclusion of the Conference.

 Where a friend, supporter or Solicitor has been involved, they will not receive a copy of the record.